Random password generator: FIPS 181 standard

-PHP

-A PHP program can open and read from /dev/urandom, if available, or invoke the Microsoft utilities.
-A third option, if OpenSSL is available is to employ the function openssl_random_pseudo_bytes'.

 Mechanical methods

 Yet another method is to use physical devices such as dice to generate the randomness.
 One simple way to do this uses a 6 by 6 table of characters.
 The first die roll selects a row in the table and the second a column.
 So, for example, a roll of 2 followed by a roll of 4 would select the letter "j" from the fractionation table below.
-To generate upper/lower case characters or some symbols a coin flip can be used, heads capital, tails lower case.
-If a digit was selected in the dice rolls, a heads coin flip might select the symbol above it on a standard keyboard, such as the '$' above the '4' instead of '4'.